 You may also be wondering if my chinchilla does bite me, how hard do chinchillas bite?

-This is tough to answer and will depend on the level of fear and anxiety your chinchilla feels when it decides to bite.
+This is tough to answer and will depend on the level of fear and anxiety and stress your chinchilla feels when it decides to bite.

 Your chinchilla may also bite you for other reasons such as the following.